 More than one Transition can be defined in a SupervisedEntity.
-The Transitions andCheckpoints do not have to form a closed graph.
-Since only the start and endCheckpoints are considered by this Supervision Function, there can be independent graphs, as shown in Figure 6.7).
-Moreover, theCheckpoints can be chained.
+The Transitions and the Checkpoints do not have to form a closed graph.
+Since only the Source and the Target Checkpoints are considered by this Supervision Function, there can be independent graphs, as shown in Figure 6.7).
+Moreover, the Checkpoints can be chained.